Tamara Wilson

-Tamara Wilson is an American operatic soprano who has had an active international opera career since 2007.
-She has performed leading roles at the Canadian Opera Company, the English National Opera, the Houston Grand Opera, the Liceu, the Metropolitan Opera, and the Sydney Opera House among others.
-She is particularly known for her performances of heroines in the operas of Giuseppe Verdi.
+Tamara Wilson (born c.
+1982) is an American operatic soprano who has had an active international opera career since 2007.
+She has performed leading roles at the Canadian Opera Company, the English National Opera, the Houston Grand Opera, the Liceu, the Metropolitan Opera, the Paris Opera, and the Sydney Opera House among others.
+She is particularly known for her performances of heroines in the operas of Giuseppe Verdi and Richard Wagner.
 In 2016 she was nominated for the Laurence Olivier Award for Outstanding Achievement in Opera and was awarded the Richard Tucker Award, an award described by Opera News as "one of the most prestigious prizes in opera".

 Early life and education

 Born in Arizona, Wilson grew up in the Chicago area.
 Her mother is a retired choir director and accompanist and her father has a career in the railroad industry.
+She graduated from Waubonsie Valley High School in 1999.

-She earned a Bachelor of Music degree in vocal performance from the University of Cincinnati – College-Conservatory of Music in 2004 where she was a pupil of soprano Barbara Honn.
+Wilson earned a Bachelor of Music degree in vocal performance from the University of Cincinnati – College-Conservatory of Music in 2004 where she was a pupil of soprano Barbara Honn.
 That same year she was a finalist in the Metropolitan Opera National Council Auditions; a competition she entered on a whim without any serious intent in pursuing an opera career.
 Her performance in the Met finals drew the attention of Diane Zola, the then General Manager at the Houston Grand Opera (HGO), and she subsequently joined the Young Artist Program at the HGO in 2005.